Nets-eCom/Nets-Easy-iOS-SDK/README.md

 * In any file you'd like to use Mia in, do not forget to import the framework with `import Mia`

 ### Manual
-* Download/clone this https://github.com/nets-ecom/Easy-iOS-SDK.git to get Mia.framework
+* Download/clone this https://github.com/nets-ecom/Nets-Easy-iOS-SDK.git to get Mia.framework
 * In your project **TARGET**, navigate to **GENERAL**
 * Drag and drop `Mia.framework` to **Embedded Binaries**
 * In any file you'd like to use Mia in, do not forget to import the framework with `import Mia`

 Xcode 11+ users can now replace Mia.framework in Xcode-Targets Frameworks, Libraries and Embedded Contents with Mia.XCFramework for iOS and iOS Simulator architectures.

-## High level architecture of the Easy SDK
+## High level architecture of the Nets Easy SDK
 The below picture illustrates the SDK and its interactions with the macro components of the integration’s environment.

 ![](./Resources/mia_macro_elements.png)